material-components/material-components-android/docs/components/Tabs.md

 </style>
 ```

-or using the style in the layout (affects only these tabs):
+Use the style in the layout, which affects only these tabs:

 ```xml
 <com.google.android.material.tabs.TabLayout